isaaclimdc/11411-QA/README.md

 - Stanford CoreNLP Package
 - NodeBox Linguistics Package

 All the above dependencies can be installed by simply running `./dep.sh` at the root of the project directory.
 The dependencies will be downloaded and installed into the `libraries` directory.
+Note that running `./ask` will auto-download the required dependencies.

 Ask
 ---